Perturbed Fourier uniqueness and interpolation results in higher dimensions: Proof of Theorem A

 For the remainder of \S \ref{sec:fip-radial}, we let $k$ denote a half integer $\geq 1/2$ and we let $\epsilon \in \{ \pm 1 \}$ denote a sign.
-The interpretation of $k$ is that $2k$ is the dimension of $\R^{2k}$ on which we will consider our radial functions (although, for most of the analysis, $k$ could be any nonnegative real number as in \cite{BRS}).
-We define
+The interpretation of $k$ is that $2k$ is the dimension of $\R^{2k}$ on which we will consider our radial functions, as in Theorem A (although, for most of the analysis, $k$ could be any nonnegative real number as in \cite{BRS}).
+We recall the definition of the numbers $\nu_{\epsilon}(k)$ given in Theorem A and now also define the auxiliary numbers $\mu_{\epsilon}(k) \in [-7/8,0]$ by